philou/philou.github.com/_posts/2018-11-06-its-time-to-flip-your-kanban-board-setup.markdown

 ---
 layout: single
-title: "It's time to flip your kanban board setup"
+title: "The best 10 seconds I spent configuring my Kanban board setup"
 date: 2018-11-08 13:03
 comments: true
 categories:
  - personal-productivity
  - Kanban
  - scrum
-description: "Inverting your Kanban board columns can be a cheap way to reduce multitasking and stress.
+description: "Inverting your Kanban board columns is a cheap way to reduce multitasking and stress.
 Eventually, it contributes to a more sustainable pace.
 By adapting Kanban boards setup to our culture, we can make them highlight what can be finished instead of what can be started!"
 header:
    teaser: /imgs/2018-11-06-its-time-to-flip-your-kanban-board-setup/kanban-mirror-teaser.jpeg
    og_image: /imgs/2018-11-06-its-time-to-flip-your-kanban-board-setup/kanban-mirror-og.jpeg
 published: false
 ---
-_Inverting your [Kanban](https://en.wikipedia.org/wiki/Kanban) board columns can be a cheap way to reduce multitasking and stress.
+_Flipping your [Kanban](https://en.wikipedia.org/wiki/Kanban) board columns is a cheap way to reduce multitasking and stress.
 Eventually, it contributes to a more sustainable pace._

 2 weeks ago, I blogged about how seemingly small changes can have big consequences.
 Here is another experiment that could have great consequences.